-Hot to properly plan a beautiful yet good functioning kitchen
+How to properly plan a beautiful yet well-functioning kitchen

-A kitchen might have the most beautiful cabinets, technologically advanced appliances and high-end finishes, but if the layout doesn’t meet the needs of a homeowner’s lifestyle, the rest doesn’t matter.
-Here’s how to plan an effective layout to meet.
+A kitchen might have the most beautiful cabinets, technologically advanced appliances, and high-end finishes, but if the layout doesn’t meet the needs of a homeowner’s lifestyle, the rest doesn’t matter.
+Here’s how to plan an effective layout.

 While no two kitchens are alike, there are state and local codes that apply to every kitchen design.
 The National Kitchen & Bath Association (NKBA)

 also provides guiding principles that result in a more functional space.
 For example, if a kitchen has only one sink, NKBA recommends that it be located adjacent to or across from the cooking surface and refrigerator.
 The sink should be surrounded by a 24-inch-wide landing area to one side

 and at least an 18-inch-wide landing area on the other side.
 When it comes to dishwasher placement, the nearest edge of the appliance

 should be located within 36 inches of the nearest edge of a clean-up/prep sink to ensure maximum convenience.

 Keeping a landing area by the sink helps keep your floor clean by avoiding splashes from the sink and garbage, and by preventing dirt from falling off the edges.
 It will also provide proper working and cleaning space for your convenience.